shravanrn/Sandboxing_NaCl/README.md

 # Sandboxing_NaCl
 A modification of NaCl to support sandoxing of dynamic libraries from the main app

+This is the one of the repos for the paper "Retrofitting Fine Grain Isolation in the Firefox Renderer" submitted to USENIX 2020 in which we introduce the RLBox sandboxing framework.
+Refer to the root repository git@github.com:shravanrn/LibrarySandboxing.git in general for using this repo.
+You can also use just this repo by rerferring the instructions below.

 # First time setup instructions

 The following commands should be run the first time only